 - Non-ISDA Programs

 Any organization that wishes to apply for a federal grant must have certain information ready for the registration process.
-You first need to check with your Grant Administrator or Chief Financial Officer since your organization may already have a DUNS Number and be registered with CCR.
-The Data Universal Number System (DUNS) Number is a unique identifier for your organization required by the federal government to track how federal grant money is distributed.
-DUNS Numbers are issued by Dun & Bradstreet.
-If your organization does not already have a DUNS Number you can apply for one free of charge.
+You first need to check with your Grant Administrator or Chief Financial Officer since your organization may already have a System for Award Management (SAM) Unique Entity Identifier (UEI) and be registered with SAM.gov.
+The SAM UEI is a unique identifier for your organization required by the federal government to track how federal grant money is distributed.
+If your organization does not already have a SAM UEI you can apply for one free of charge.
 Learn more

 Catalogue of Federal Domestic Assistance